yeppog/tp/docs/DeveloperGuide.md

 where the `get` methods return `Optional<T>` objects containing the value to be edited, if any.

+`EditTaskDescriptor` also has:
-`EditTaskDescriptor` also has a constructor which accepts another `EditTaskDescriptor`, which creates a defensive copy of the original, called solely within the constructor of `EditTaskCommand`, as well as a `isAnyFieldEdited` method to facilitate error handling when the user does not provide any arguments to the command.
+1. A constructor which accepts another `EditTaskDescriptor`, which creates a defensive copy of the original, called solely within the constructor of `EditTaskCommand`.
+2. A `isAnyFieldEdited` method to facilitate error handling when the user does not provide any arguments to the command.

 ### \[Proposed\] Undo/redo feature